tgo99/Machine_learning/README.md

 - Jupyter Notebook

 ## 🎯 Project Goals
-The aim of this repository is to:
+The goals of this repository are to:
-- Practice implementing foundational machine learning models
+- Practice implementing foundational machine learning models from scratch
-- Develop clean, readable, and reproducible code
+- Build clean, well-documented, and reproducible code
-- Build a small but meaningful portfolio of applied data science projects
+- Start developing a portfolio of applied data science and machine learning projects

-All code was written independently without copying from course solutions, to reinforce genuine understanding and application of the concepts.
+All code was written independently, without reusing solutions from the course, to demonstrate real understanding and hands-on capability.